docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

         secrets:
           - cloudflare-api-token

+    ```

-    If needed, run the service to renew a certificate:
+    You can manually run this service to renew the cert within 90 days:

     ```sh
     docker-compose run certbot-cloudflare-renew